franualba/ia-uncuyo-2024/tp1-fundamentos/tp1-fundamentos.md

 2. **The mathematical objection**

-	Philosophers such as J. R. Lucas (1961) have claimed that this theorem shows that machines are mentally inferior to humans, because machines are formal systems that are limited by the incompleteness theorem—they cannot establish the truth of their own Gödel sentence—while humans have no such limitation.
+	Philosophers such as J. R. Lucas (1961) have claimed that machines are mentally inferior to humans, because machines are formal systems that are limited by the incompleteness theorem—they cannot establish the truth of their own Gödel sentence—while humans have no such limitation.

 	We will examine only three of the problems with the claim: